automated-ch/jax-rs-client-cert-auth/readme.md

 `keytool -genkey -v -alias linux-utr-client -keyalg RSA -storetype PKCS12 -keystore client_keystore.p12 -storepass changeit -keypass changeit`

-after this you should have the folloing file in the directory where the above command was executed.
+after this you should have the following file in the directory where the above command was executed.

 client_keystore.p12